ocimar84/funkosgalaxy/README.md

 # Deployment
 ## Heroku Deployment
-It's required to have an [SUPABASE](https://supabase.com/) account and a [SUPABASE](https://supabase.com/) to hold all the static files for this project.
+It's required to have an [SUPABASE](https://supabase.com/) account and a [GMAIL][(https://mail.google.com/mail/u/0/) to hold all the static files for this project.

 1. Open and login to [Heroku](https://id.heroku.com/login)

-2. Add all of your Config Vars.
-Such as keys for AWS, Stripe, Secret Key, Database URL and Email keys.
+2. Include all of your Configuration Variables, such as keys for AWS, Stripe, Secret Key, Database URL, and Email keys.

-3. In your local terminal type "heroku login"
+3. Open your local terminal and enter "heroku login".

-4. Use git to clone your repository's sorce code to your local machine.
-You can do this by typing "heroku git:clone -a (REPO NAME) then cd (REPO NAME) into yout terminal.
+4. Clone your repository's source code to your local machine using git.
+You can do this by running the command "heroku git:clone -a (REPO NAME)", then navigate to the directory using "cd (REPO NAME)" in your terminal.

-5. Now make some changes to the code you just clined and deploy them to Heorku using Git.
-You can do this by typing "git add ." followed by "git commit -m 'commit message' " then you will finally type "git push heroku main" to deploy to Heorku.
-This is all done in your local terminal.
+5. Make the necessary changes to the cloned code and deploy it to Heroku using Git.
+Run "git add ." to stage your changes, followed by "git commit -m 'commit message'" to commit the changes.
+Finally, use "git push heroku main" to deploy to Heroku.
+All these steps are performed within your local terminal.

-6. When your app is deployed successfully.
-Click _Open App_ in to top right hand corner of Heroku to open app in a new tab in the browser.
+6. Once your application is successfully deployed, click on "Open App" in the top right-hand corner of Heroku to open the app in a new browser tab.

 ## Entity Relationship Diagram